 Digestive Problems

 Hormonal imbalance during perimenopause is one of the primary causes of digestive problems for women between the ages of 45 and 55.
-Luckily there are treatments that can bring a woman´s hormones back in
+Fortunately, there are treatments that can bring a woman's hormone levels back in balance and relieve her symptoms.
+Continue reading to learn about digestive problems, their causes, and the different treatment options available.

 About Digestive Problems

-Symptoms of Digestive Problems
+Symptoms of digestive problems

 • Cramps